 Figure 5.
 Map of North America showing air circulation around a low and high pressure system.

 QUESTION

-19. Draw a circled H on pg.
+23. Draw one circle with an H on pg.
 9 to indicate an area of high pressure.
 Also draw arrows around the H like in Figure 5.